kittisuw/gitops-argocd/README.md

 ###

 ### 5.2 ArgoCD kustomize overlay
-Kustomize is Kubernetes native configuration management just patch some of config without edit template and using overlay technic for patch different environment
+Kustomize is Kubernetes native configuration management just patch some of config without change base yaml and using overlay technic for patch different environment with only 1 branch
 I will apply this technic with ArgoCD
 > Offial Kustomize site : https://kustomize.io
 ```bash